-Enviva's annual District of Origin Process allows secondary feedstock suppliers to meet the requirements described in SBP's Normative Interpretations Document.
+Enviva's annual District of Origin Form process allows secondary feedstock suppliers to meet the requirements described in SBP's Normative Interpretations Document.
 The process collects information about the suppliers sourcing area, species processed at the mill, the types of information collected about the landowner and other pertinent information as described in the guidance found in Standard 2 Section 8.4 of the Interpretations.
 This information is mapped and compared to Enviva's supply base area and against known areas with potential high conservation value to ensure that any risk to HCV values associated with suppliers of secondary feedstocks is appropriately included in the SBP supply base evaluation process to ensure the suppliers' sourcing practices do not pose a threat to these areas.
 Enviva purchases primary feedstock from many of the same timber harvesting crews as its secondary feedstock suppliers.
 Since Enviva uses its proprietary Track & Trace program to purchase primary feedstock it, by extension, has quite a bit of information about the source tracts of its secondary feedstock suppliers.
-Means of Verification a.
+Conclusion There is a low risk Enviva's sourcing practices will impact a community relying on the forest for its subsistence. a.
 Preamble citations b.
-FSC US CWNRA c.
-ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment d.
+FSC US CWNRA Means of c.
+ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment Verification d.
 Track & Trace e.
 District of Origin Process f.
 Master Wood Purchase Agreement g.
-World Bank Worldwide Governance Indicators Evidence Reviewed All means of verification reviewed Risk Rating X Low Risk
+World Bank Governance Index Evidence All means of verification reviewed Reviewed Risk Rating X Low Risk ☐ Specified Risk ☐ Unspecified Risk at RA

 Indicator 2.6.1 The Biomass Producer has implemented appropriate control systems and procedures for verifying that appropriate mechanisms are in place for resolving grievances and disputes, including those relating to tenure and use rights, to forest management practices and to work conditions.
 Finding Some FSC US CWNRA findings related to this indicator 1.1 Land tenure and management rights finds the US legality of ownership to be a low risk citing landownership records in the US are highly reliable and frequently used by banking institutions to issue mortgages generally requiring title clearances.
 "In its report to the Montreal Process Working Group on the Conservation and Management of Temperate and Boreal Forests, in scoring an indicator relating to land tenure, the US government concluded that, "All forest land owners, public and private, exercise their forest tenure rights to achieve their forest land management goals" 2.2.
 Labour rights are respected including rights as specified in ILO Fundamental Principles and Rights at work Labor rights are upheld including rights as specified in ILO Fundamental Principles and Rights at Work, particularly in the forest sector.
-The United States has a robust legal system and well-established laws and regulations protecting land use, tenure rights and forestry practices.
+Additional evidence: In the United States has a robust legal system and well-established laws and regulations protecting land use, tenure rights and forestry practices.
 The country ranks in the top 92nd percentile in Regulatory Quality in the World Bank, Worldwide Governance Indicators and in the top 89th percentile in Rule of Law.
 Evidence of the effectiveness of law enforcement is evident in news reporting and reveals no widespread or systematic criminal activity related to the suppression of lawsuits in the grievance process of forest related activities in the Enviva supply base area.